Ester Barinaga

-Ester Barinaga (born 1972) is a professor of Social Entrepreneurship at Lund University (Sweden) and a professor (with special responsibilities) in the Department of Management, Politics and Philosophy (MPP) at Copenhagen Business School (CBS), Copenhagen (Denmark).
+Ester Barinaga (born 1972) is a professor of social entrepreneurship at Lund University Sweden, and a professor (with special responsibilities) in the department of management, politics and philosophy at Copenhagen Business School (CBS).
 She works primarily in the areas of social innovation and social entrepreneurship, with a particular emphasis on those initiatives aiming to build more inclusive and sustainable cities.
-Ester Barinaga was born in Spain, naturalized Swedish in 2004 and currently lives in Malmö, Sweden.

-Biography
+Personal life and education

-Barinaga received a Master in Business Administration (MBA) in 1995 and a master's degree in International Management (1996) from ESADE Business School in Barcelona, Spain.
-From 1998 to 2002, Barinaga conducted her Ph.D. studies in Business Administration at the Stockholm School of Economics (HHS), Sweden.
+Barinaga was born in Spain, naturalized Swedish in 2004 and currently lives in Malmö, Sweden.
+She received a Master in business administration (MBA) in 1995 and a master's degree in international management (1996) from ESADE Business School in Barcelona.
+From 1998 to 2002, Barinaga conducted her Ph.D studies in business administration at the Stockholm School of Economics (HHS).
 Her doctoral thesis was an ethnographic-inspired study of an international project group.
 Her doctoral thesis was awarded a three years post-doctoral scholarship from the Jan Wallanders and Tom Hedelius Foundation.
-The title of her Ph.D. was “Levelling Vagueness: A study of cultural diversity in an international project group”.
+The title of her Ph.D was “Levelling vagueness: A study of cultural diversity in an international project group”.

+Career

-In 2002-2006, Barinaga worked at the Royal Institute of Technology (KTH), Stockholm, Sweden.
-During those years, she conducted an ethnographic study of the digital divide as it plays out in the Kista science region.
-This work was presented, among others, in her book “Powerful Dichotomies: Inclusion and Exclusion in the Information Society” (EFI).
+Between 2002 and 2006 Barinaga worked at the Royal Institute of Technology in Stockholm where she conducted an ethnographic study of the digital divide as it plays out in the Kista science region.
+She published her findings in “Powerful dichotomies: Inclusion and exclusion in the information society” (2010).